pawanit17/ds_and_algo_interview_prep/README.md

 Arrays | The need for having more than one variable for a set of inputs |
 Linked Lists | Arrays have to occupy continous memory locations.
 So there are chances where Array memory allocation can fail |

+AVL Tree | To ensure that the BST performance does not degrade to O(N) by doing restructuring automatically

 # Sorting